|Programme Editor||Iain Duncan|

 The club applied to join the Eastern Counties League in 1977, but were rejected as the ECL secretary claimed that they wouldn’t “attract people to watch them in other parts of the region”.
 However, the following year they were successful and were admitted to the league.
 They achieved their highest-ever finish of fourth in 1982–83, the same season in which they reached the fifth round of the FA Vase, losing 1–0 at home to VS Rugby in front of a then-record crowd of 594.
 The following season they won the Suffolk Premier Cup, beating Lowestoft Town 2–0.
 When the league gained a second tier in 1988, the club was placed in the Premier Division.
 However, they were relegated to Division One in 1992–93 after finishing second from bottom.

 Two years later they were relegated to the Suffolk & Ipswich League after finishing eighteenth out of 19 clubs.
 Suffering from financial problems, the club merged with SIL club Stutton to become Brantham & Stutton United.
 After winning the League Cup in 1997, the club reverted to its old name in 1998.
 They were relegated to Division One in 1999–2000, and despite making an immediate return to the Senior Division, they were relegated again the following season.
 They were promoted to the Senior Division after finishing second in 2004–05.
 They won the title in 2007–08, and were promoted back to the Eastern Counties League.
 After finishing third in 2009–10, the club were promoted to the Premier Division.

-The Club secured the Eastern Counties Cup 2018 with a 4-2 win over Thetford Town.
+The Club secured the Eastern Counties League Challenge Cup in 2018 with a 4-2 win over Thetford Town.